mubin20/my_projects/project_1/README.md

 - **Average total score SAT 2018 (1146)**
 - **Average total score SAT 2019 (1139)**

-### 3) The reason for the higher commitment could be that they invested some money into taking the test, so they are more driven to achieve a higher score.
+### 3) The reason for the higher scores could be that they invested some money into taking the test, so they are more driven and committed to achieve a higher score.

 ## Recommendation:
 ### It is worthwhile to charge a nominal fee for SAT to ensure better performance of the results from the participants.